elixir-ecto/ecto/README.md

 * By having structs as data, we guarantee they are are light-weight, serializable structures.
 In many languages, the data is often represented by large, complex objects, with entwined state transactions, which makes serialization particularly hard;
 * By providing behaviour in modules, they are easy to compose (it is a matter of composing functions).
 You can easily have different structs sharing the same set of validations.
 Or the same struct being controlled by a different set of validations and rules on different parts of the application.
 For example, the Weather struct may require a different set of validations and data integrity rules depending on the role of the user manipulating the data;
 * By concerning only with storage, operations on the repository are simple and fast.
 You control the steps your data pass through before entering the repository.
-We don't pollute the repository with unecessary overhead, providing straight-forward and performant access to storage;
+We don't pollute the repository with unnecessary overhead, providing straight-forward and performant access to storage;

 Note you can use the `struct/2` function that ships with Elixir to create or update a struct based on dynamic values: